An Introduction to Optics

 - Need to convert between equivalent types? → Iso

-- Need to operate on collections? → Traversal
+- Need to modify collections? → Traversal

 - Need to adapt existing optics? → Profunctor operations